Marc Elrich: Early life and career

 Marc Elrich was born in Washington, D.C., near Takoma Park.
 His father was a postal worker and his mother was a waitress.
 When he was ten, his family moved to Silver Spring.
 In 1963, he went to hear Martin Luther King Jr. speak at the March on Washington.
-He attended Albert Einstein High School in Kensington and the University of Maryland.
-He was once arrested at an anti-apartheid rally.
+He attended Albert Einstein High School in Kensington and the University of Maryland, where he was a member of the Students for a Democratic Society.
 He worked as a manager in the automotive department at Montgomery Ward before getting a master's degree in teaching from Johns Hopkins University.

 Elrich taught 4th and 5th grade for 17 years at Rolling Terrace Elementary.

-Elrich served on the Takoma Park City Council from 1987 to 2006.
+He served on the Takoma Park City Council from 1987 to 2006.
+Early in his career he was arrested at an anti-apartheid rally.

-He is a member of the Democratic Socialists of America.
+Elrich is a member of the Democratic Socialists of America, and has identified as socialist since he attended college.